9 Easy Ways to Thicken Up Your Thinning Lashes

-Before you hit the pillow, coat lashes with a thick ointment such as Vaseline, Levine says.
+Before you hit the pillow, use clean fingertips to gently coat lashes with a thick ointment such as Vaseline, Levine says.
 By moisturizing and protecting lashes, the Vaseline prevents breakage and fall out.
 "It improves the overall health of your lashes as they grow, similar to the way a conditioner treats split ends on hair," she says.
 Olive oil or castor oil will also do the trick.

 Wear Mascara Right

 "Misuse of mascara is a major cause of lash thinning," Levine says.
 The biggest no-no: leaving it on overnight, which can cause the delicate lash to break.
 Also, "never use the same tube for more than three to six months, as bacteria can build up and cause infection," she says.